return ✕︎

 ⿻ taxes

-Yet while from one side these present a challenge, on the other hand they offer an opportunity for taxes to be raised in an explicitly transnational way that can accrue to supporting ⿻ infrastructure rather than, in a fairly arbitrary way, to wherever the corporation may chose to domicile.
-Ideally such taxes should aim to satisfy as fully as possible several criteria:
+Yet while from one side these present a challenge, on the other hand they offer an opportunity for taxes to be raised in an explicitly transnational way that can accrue to supporting ⿻ infrastructure rather than, in a fairly arbitrary way, to wherever the corporation may choose to domicile.
+Ideally, such taxes should aim to satisfy as fully as possible several criteria:

 2. Jurisdictional alignment (JA): The jurisdictional network in which taxes are and can naturally be raised should correspond to the jurisdiction that disposes of these taxes.
 This ensures that the coalition required to enact the taxes is similar to that required to establish the cooperation that disposes of the revenue.

-3. Revenue alignment (RA): The sources of revenue should correspond to the value generated by the shared value created by the use of the revenue, ensuring that those disposing of the revenue have a natural interest in the success of their mission.
+3. Revenue alignment (RA): The sources of revenue should correspond to the value generated by the shared value created by using the revenue, ensuring that those disposing of the revenue have a natural interest in the success of their mission.
 It also ensures that those who pay for the tax generally benefit from the goods created with it, lessening political opposition to the tax.

 4. Financial adequacy (FA): The tax should be sufficient to fund the required investment.